umcu/clinlp/README.md

 ### Entity matcher

-Currently, the Spacy builtin `PhraseMatcher` and `Matcher` can be used for finding (named) entities in text.
-The first one accepts literal phrases only, that are matched in the tokenized text, while the second only also accepts [Spacy patterns](https://spacy.io/usage/rule-based-matching#adding-patterns).
+Currently, the spaCy builtin `PhraseMatcher` and `Matcher` can be used for finding (named) entities in text.
+The first one accepts literal phrases only, that are matched in the tokenized text, while the second only also accepts [spaCy patterns](https://spacy.io/usage/rule-based-matching#adding-patterns).
+These are not tailored for the clinical domain, but nevertheless useful when a somewhat coherent list of relevant patterns can be generated/obtained.

 For instance, a matcher that helps recognize COVID19 symptoms: